 9 years ago

 27 January, 2015

-Sadly, this was not evident in a blog statement issued by one breast cancer charity this week which in response to an article in the Telegraph felt compelled to state that “there is no convincing scientific evidence to back up claims that pesticides or chemicals found in plastics cause cancer in people”.
+Sadly, this was not evident in a blog statement one breast cancer charity issued this week.
+In response to an article in the Telegraph, they felt compelled to state that “there is no convincing scientific evidence to back up claims that pesticides or chemicals found in plastics cause cancer in people”.

-More recently, the French Health Authority, ANSES, voiced concerns that BPA could lead to a “change in the structure of the mammary gland in the unborn child that could promote subsequent tumour development”, which led to a French ban on BPA in all food and drinks packaging which came into effect this month.
-These concerns are echoed by many scientists, health organisations and politicians across the globe that are worried that BPA is just one of many chemicals which either individually or in combination could be one of the reasons why rates of ill health, including cancers, are rising in the western world.
+More recently, the French Health Authority, ANSES, voiced concerns that BPA could lead to a “change in the structure of the mammary gland in the unborn child that could promote subsequent tumour development”.
+This led to a French ban on BPA in all food and drink packaging which came into effect this month.
+These concerns are echoed by many scientists, health organisations and politicians across the globe.
+They are worried that BPA is just one of many chemicals which, individually or in combination, could be one of the reasons why rates of ill health.
+Including why cancers are rising in the Western world.

-BPA is one of many hundreds – possibly thousands – of Endocrine Disrupting Chemicals (EDCs) used in products (like plastics and pesticides) that cause damage because they can interfere with normal hormone functions in humans and lead to cell changes or tissue damage which could increase the body’s vulnerability to cancers.
-In light of this, the self assured rebuff that BPA is not carcinogenic is not only misplaced but misleading.
-All too often those that wish to dispel “myths” that chemicals are not carcinogenic base their assumptions on the assumption that we know everything about how the body works, how tissues develop and how chemicals impact developing tissues.
+BPA is one of many hundreds – possibly thousands – of Endocrine Disrupting Chemicals (EDCs) used in products (like plastics and pesticides) that cause damage.
+They can interfere with normal hormone functions in humans and lead to cell changes or tissue damage, which could increase the body’s vulnerability to cancers.
+In light of this, the self-assured rebuff that BPA is not carcinogenic is misplaced and misleading.
+All too often, those that wish to dispel “myths” that chemicals are not carcinogenic.
+Base their assumptions on the assumption that we know everything about how the body works, how tissues develop, and how chemicals impact developing tissues.

 IPCS.
 (2002).
 Global assessment of the state-of-the-science of endocrine disruptors.
 Geneva, Switzerland, World Health Organization, International Programme on Chemical Safety.